-Programming assignments are worth 55% of your grade.
-Written assignments are worth 15%.
-The quiz/exams are worth 20%.
-Class participation is worth 10%.
+Programming assignments are worth 75% of your grade.
+Written assignments are worth 20%.
+Class participation is worth 5%.

 If you are a student with a documented disability on record at Brandeis University and which to have reasonable accommodations made for you in this class, please see me immediately.

 Success in this 4 credit hour course is based on the expectation that students will spend a minimum of 9 hours of study time per week in preparation for class (readings, papers, discussion sections, preparation for exams, etc.).